akirby23/halloween-memory-game/README.md

 - Card animation for matched/mismatched cards for enhanced visual effect & interactivity.
    - When cards match, add a blinking animation to both cards.
    - When cards don't match, add a shaking effect before the cards flip back down.
+- Replace confirm() alerts with modals to improve the UI & accessibility.

 ### Design